JoshH-H/JoshH-H/README.md

 ### The one, probably the only, Josh Hall-Hems

-I'm a keen game developer with an interest with an interest for chellenging problems and devising solutions to them such as game development.
+I'm a keen game developer with an interest with an interest for challenging problems and devising solutions to them such as game development.
 I enjoy the puzzle solving that comes with a challenge and trying my best to work throught he problem and get an improved result.
 Some of best projects can be found here.
 I am close to graduating Games Design and Development (Programming) with an avid interest in mechanic/gameplay design, game data analyitics and interactvie audio in games.

 The majority of my projects have been developed in Unity utilising C# largely following an agile development system.
 In my spare time, I am learning the intracicies of C++ utilising the Unreal Engine.